percona/percona-backup-mongodb/doc/source/pbm-commands.rst

 - Error - A backup was finished with an error
 - No status means a backup is complete

 As of version 1.4.0, only successfully completed backups are listed.
-To view full backup information, run `pbm status`.
+To view currently running backup information, run `pbm status`.

 When :ref:`PITR` is enabled, the ``pbm list`` also provides the list of valid time ranges for recovery and point-in-time recovery status.